 There’s one more, one more source of trouble, verses 35 to 38, the hostile world.
 They’re fomenting now to take Jesus to the cross.
 And after that, ongoing persecution of those who will be faithful to preach the truth.
 And we’ll look at that next time.
 And it is a powerful portion of Scripture.

 Father, we thank You for the glimpse we have here of the great intercessory work of Christ on behalf of His own which we are.
 Oh what a joy it is to know that no matter what we go through, no matter what manifest weaknesses we have, no matter what failures are exhibited in our lives, no matter how deep and severe the trouble we cause the Lord, He never lets go of His own.
 Our faith cannot fail because of the work of the one who prays for us, even as He prayed for those men.
-Thank You, Thank You, O Lord.
+Thank You, thank You, O Lord.
 Thank You for loving us everlastingly.
-Amen.
+In the name of Christ, amen.